kaiguang/config/README.md

-# My config files for apps
+# My config files

 ## HOME

 The `~` home directory.

+### HOME/dotconfig

+The `~/.config` directory, dot prefix is replaced with word 'dot' to prevent macOS hiding dot files by default.

+Similar replacement for dotzshrc, dotgitconfig, etc.

+When using the config files, swap back the dot prefix.

 ## BetterTouchTool